masonelmore/esi/docs/ContactsApi.md

 > []GetAlliancesAllianceIdContactsLabels200Ok GetAlliancesAllianceIdContactsLabels(ctx, allianceId, optional)
 Get alliance contact labels

-Return custom labels for an alliance's contacts  --- Alternate route: `/dev/alliances/{alliance_id}/contacts/labels/`  Alternate route: `/legacy/alliances/{alliance_id}/contacts/labels/`  Alternate route: `/v1/alliances/{alliance_id}/contacts/labels/`  --- This route is cached for up to 300 seconds
+Return custom labels for an alliance's contacts  ---  This route is cached for up to 300 seconds

 ### Required Parameters